moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/test-engineering-team/index.md

 5. SET is assigned to any E2E testing issues, and EM also assigns the appropriate developer(s).
 6. The developer can reach out to this SET as their coaching buddy for pairings, questions and reviews while they develop / update the E2E tests.
 7. If there is a change mid-project in implementation or direction that would affect the previously planned E2E test changes, it is the responsibility of the developer to update the test issues and notify the SET to keep them in the loop.
-8. After E2E test(s) are merged, if SET is assigned a failure issue, they should also assign to the developer that developed the E2E test.
+8. After E2E test(s) are merged, if a test failure is encountered within a merge request, it is the responsibility of the author to investigate.
+If a SET creates or is assigned to a failure issue from a scheduled pipeline, the SET will also assign the issue to the relevant developer.
 The SET can then help guide the developer through troubleshooting and supporting them with test maintenance.

 [Core Development]: /handbook/engineering/core-development/
 [Expansion Development]: /handbook/engineering/expansion-development/